English English Español Español العربية العربية

 IFF is committed to increasing access to quality early childhood education for all children by creating and supporting safe and inspiring spaces, especially in communities where it is most needed.
 To learn more visit www.iff.org/ece

-IFF received $50 million in federal American Rescue Plan Act funding, awarded by the Michigan Department of Education (MDE) as part of the Caring for MI Future initiative.
+IFF received $50 million in federal American Rescue Plan Act funding, awarded by the Michigan Department of Lifelong Education, Advancement, and Potential (MiLEAP) as part of the Caring for MI Future initiative.
 Caring for MI Future is a $100 million investment that will help more Michigan families find quality, affordable child care in their community by opening 1,000 new, or expanded, child care programs by the end of 2024.

 How will the amount of funding be determined?

-All applications will be reviewed by a Review Committee comprised of IFF staff with final determinations made by the Michigan Department of Education.
+All applications will be reviewed by a Review Committee comprised of IFF staff with final determinations made by the Michigan Department of Lifelong Education, Advancement, and Potential (MiLEAP).
 The Review Committee will use the following criteria to evaluate Project Applications to ensure they meet the criteria for CFMF FIF funding.

 Project Eligibility: